grantjenks/python-diskcache/docs/tutorial.rst

 one second.
 The remaining API of :class:`FanoutCache <diskcache.FanoutCache>` matches :class:`Cache <diskcache.Cache>` as described above.

-:class:`FanoutCache <diskcache.FanoutCache>` adds an additional feature:
+Caches have an additional feature: :meth:`memoizing
-:meth:`memoizing <diskcache.FanoutCache.memoize>` cache decorator.
-The
+<diskcache.FanoutCache.memoize>` decorator.
+The decorator wraps a callable and
-decorator wraps a callable and caches arguments and return values.
+caches arguments and return values.

     >>> from diskcache import FanoutCache
     >>> cache = FanoutCache()